-Dr Karpouzis will tailor innovative IVF protocols for you and will deal personally with your case, from the initial consultation, till the time that you will have a positive pregnancy test.
+Dr Karpouzis will tailor innovative IVF protocols for you and will deal personally with your case – from the initial consultation, till the time that you will have a positive pregnancy test.

-The diagnosis of infertility is usually given to couples that have been attempting to conceive for at least 1 year, without success.
-In the U.K a couple seeks help after one year of unsuccessful regular, unprotected ,sexual intercourse.
-We, at Pelargos IVF, believe that a woman over 35 years old, should preferably start investigating after 6 months, whereas women younger than 35 years old, can delay it to the year.
-Of course if subfertility problem is highly suspected or known, investigations need to start much earlier.
+The diagnosis of infertility is usually given to couples who have been trying to conceive for at least one year without success.
+In the UK, a couple seeks help after failing to get pregnant after one year of regular unprotected sexual intercourse.
+We, at Pelargos IVF, believe that a woman over 35 years old, should preferably start investigating after 6 months, whereas women younger than 35 years old, can delay it to one year.
+Of course if subfertility problems are highly suspected or known, an investigation needs to be carried out much earlier.

-Premature menopause caused by genetic, anosologic or unknown reasons, can also cause infertility.
+Premature menopause caused by genetic, immunological or unknown reasons can also cause infertility.
 Obesity usually causes ovulation problems.
-Increasing age itself is the most important and most difficult to diverse cause of infertility, affecting both the quantity, but mainly the quality of the eggs.
+Advancing age is one of the common causes of infertility, affecting both the quantity, but mainly the quality of the eggs.